cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/_index.md

 ---

 You can use the following archived guides.
-They are fixed to Camunda 7.18 and are not actively maintained anymore.
+They are fixed to Cadenzaflow 7.18 and are not actively maintained anymore.
-Due to Camunda Platform 7 backward compatibility, they usually still work with later versions.
+Due to Cadenzaflow Platform 7 backward compatibility, they usually still work with later versions.
 However, you might need to adjust them to make them work.